ocaml/dune/doc/usage.rst

 Usage
 *****

-This section describe usage of Jbuilder from the shell.
+This section describe usage of dune from the shell.

 .. _finding-root: